20tab/UnrealEnginePython/docs/Slate_API.md

 Boxes are one of the many Slate ways to organize/align multiple widgets in a containers.

-SVerticalBox (https://api.unrealengine.com/INT/API/Runtime/SlateCore/Widgets/SVerticalBox/index.html) is a box allowing you to align widgets vertically in a container:
+SVerticalBox (https://api.unrealengine.com/INT/API/Runtime/SlateCore/Widgets/SVerticalBox/index.html) is a box allowing you to align widgets vertically in a container (each element of the box is named 'slot', a lot effectively contains the widget as well as various attibutes):

 ```python
 from unreal_engine import SWindow, STextBlock, SVerticalBox